imattos78/react_todo_application/README.md

-# Todo Application - Frontend
+# Market List "Todo Application" - Frontend

-This is the front end of a Todo Application, built throughout the [Tech Returners](https://techreturners.com) Your Journey Into Tech course.
-It integrates with a backend, available [here](https://github.com/your-backend-repo).
+This is the front end of a Market List Application, built throughout the [Tech Returners](https://techreturners.com) Your Journey Into Tech course.
+It integrates with a backend, available [here](https://github.com/imattos78/react-todo-app-backend).

-The hosted version of the application is available here: [https://github.com/whatever-link-here](https://github.com/whatever-link-here).
+The hosted version of the application is available here: [https://imattos78.github.io/react_todo_application/](https://imattos78.github.io/react_todo_application/).

 ### Technology Used